ExpressLRS/Docs/docs/hardware/spi-receivers.md

 ## RF Mode Adjustment

+!!! info "NOTICE"
+    Recent Betaflight 4.3 firmwares for these AIOs no longer needs the following CLI command.
+Adjustments from the Lua script propagates into the FCs.

 These AIOs with ExpressLRS SPI Receivers are set to use 500Hz as default.
 To adjust it, you will need to go into Betaflight CLI and use the following commands:

 ```